SynaesthesiaFlow/SynaesthesiaFlow-TDAbleton/README.md

 This project is nascent and it's up to *you* to bring the game.
 Let's start a wiki here to start pooling our knowledge.

-## Get all the stuff...

-All dependencies as submodules

-    git clone --recurse-submodules -j8  git@github.com:synaesthesiaflow/Synaesthesia.git